troymeeker/phase-2-project/README.md

 Introduction:
         This is my React Project for the Phase 2 Module for Flatiron school.
 This Project is meant to be a mock up of a pet adoption website, where the users can donate, like and adopt a single or multiple pets.
-        The pets are rendered from the db.json file but pets can also be added by adding the name, image, and type of animal they are into the form and submitting the form.
+        The pets are rendered from the db.json file but pets can also be added to the list of pets by adding the name, image, and type of animal they are into the controlled form and submitting the form.
-        In addition to adding pets, the pets can be filtered by searching any letter that is in their name, as well as filtering by animal type.
+        In addition to adding pets, the pets can be filtered by filtering by animal type.
-        For Each individual pet that is rendered on the Animals page, they have state variables for likes, donations, and can also be adopted (which will render that pet to the Adopted page), as well as deleted ( which deletes the pet permanently from the db.json file).
+        For each individual pet that is rendered on the Animals page, state variables are displayed for likes, donations, and can also be adopted (which will render that pet to the Adopted page), as well as deleted ( which deletes the pet permanently from the db.json file).
         In the Adopted page, the option is given to 'un- adopt' a pet, which when selected will delete that pet from that page.

 Why: